xbeat/Machine-Learning/README.md

 Deep Extrinsic Manifold Representation is a novel approach in computer vision that leverages the power of deep learning to capture and represent complex geometric structures in high-dimensional data.
 This technique is particularly useful for tasks such as object recognition, pose estimation, and 3D reconstruction.

+## The Beast of Real-World Data Wrangling

+The Reality of Real-World Data

+Data wrangling in real-world scenarios is indeed more challenging than working with clean, pre-processed datasets like iris or mtcars.
+Real-world data often comes with inconsistencies, missing values, and unexpected formats that require significant effort to clean and prepare for analysis.
+However, the characterization of this process as "taming a beast" may be an overstatement.
+While data wrangling can be complex, it's a manageable and essential part of the data science workflow that can be approached systematically.

 ## Transfer Learning for Convolutional Neural Networks

 Introduction to Transfer Learning for CNNs